jremington/UWB-Indoor-Localization_Arduino/README.md

 1. Fix the DW10000 library.
 Range errors are common (e.g. negative distances), setAntennaDelay() doesn't update the device registers, etc.
 2. Have the anchor transmit its coordinates along with a range report.
-3. Add to this list
+3. Implement use of bluetooth or WiFi to update tag and anchor parameters
+4.